Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-Pine Oil is Toxic
+Pine Oil Is Toxic

-Why Is Phenol Toxic to Cats?
+Why Is Pine Oil Toxic to Cats?

 sick cat cuddled in blanket